-A completely different yet equally well-known story in the industry world is the invention of the friction match by John Walker.
+A completely different yet equally well-known story in the science and industry world is the invention of the friction match by John Walker.
 Walker was a chemist who owned a shop on Stockton High Street, and it was there that he made his discovery.
 He did not patent the matches and therefore made little money from it.